 The step response is the output signal that results from a step input, where u(t<0)=0 and u(t>0)=1.

 If your model includes a noise model, you can display the transient response of the noise model associated with each output channel.
-For more information about how to display the transient response of the noise model, see How to Plot Impulse and Step Response Using the App.
+For more information about how to display the transient response of the noise model, see Plot Impulse and Step Response Using the System Identification App.

 The following figure shows a sample Transient Response plot, created in the System Identification app.

 In addition to the transient-response curve, you can display a confidence interval on the plot.
-To learn how to show or hide confidence interval, see the description of the plot settings in How to Plot Impulse and Step Response Using the App.
+To learn how to show or hide confidence interval, see the description of the plot settings in Plot Impulse and Step Response Using the System Identification App.

 The confidence interval corresponds to the range of response values with a specific probability of being the actual response of the system.
 The toolbox uses the estimated uncertainty in the model parameters to calculate confidence intervals and assumes the estimates have a Gaussian distribution.